Back to Blog

 It’s a BRAT summer... but where did this trend come from and where is it going?

-Charli XCX’s new album BRAT has taken off among young fans and queer communities, both online and off.
-We explore how experiential and guerilla marketing as well as co-created stunts have helped generate buzz.
+We explore how experiential and guerilla marketing as well as co-created stunts have helped generate buzz for Charli XCX's new album BRAT.

 WGSN Insider WGSN Insider